 Take Herbs, Vitamins & Minerals

-Finally, you can take specific herbs, plant extracts, vitamins and minerals clinically proven to lower blood sugar and improve insulin sensitivity.
+Finally, you can take specific herbs, plant extracts, vitamins and minerals that can help support healthy blood sugar and improve insulin sensitivity.
 The right combination will give you dramatic improvements within a few days.

-Ingredients such as rALA, Cinnamon extract, bitter melon extract, vanadyl sulfate, chromium and few other ones are very powerful.
-They have drug-like positive effects, but without any of the negative side-effects.
+Ingredients such as rALA, Cinnamon extract, bitter melon extract, vanadyl sulfate, chromium, and a few other ones are very powerful.
+They have drug-like positive effects but without any of the negative side effects.

-And if your goal is to have muscles, lower body fat, have more energy and avoid getting many illnesses and diseases, then make sure you
+And if your goal is to have muscles, lower body fat, have more energy, and avoid getting many health problems, then make sure you:

 - Eat your proteins and fats before your carbs

 - Exercise often in short durations

 - Take specific herbs, vitamins, and minerals